jennguyen1/nhuyhoa/_posts/2015-12-20-Speeding-Up-Code-R.md

 # Timing Code

 ## Profiling Code
 A single source file be timed to determine which step is the "bottleneck".
 By profiling a script, R will record the step it is currently working on every 0.02 seconds.
-This will give an indication of which step is taking the longest, so that one can focus on making that step more efficient.
+This will give an indication of which step is taking the longest, so that efforts can be taken to make the step more efficient.

 To profile a slow $$myScript.R$$: